 The reasoning behind this pessimism, whether generated empirically or through years of steely grit, is that in public markets, day traders are up against high-frequency traders, brokers, mutual funds, hedge funds, venture capitalists, and whales.
-Most of these people are paid lots of money for their expertise in financial markets, and to profit you have to outcompete their highly efficient, specialized minds.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Most of these people are paid lots of money for their expertise in financial markets, and to profit you have to outcompete their highly efficient, specialized minds.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Some regulators think that the crypto market is even more dangerous because it is inherently manipulable: Exchanges have been known to wash trade coins to inflate their volumes; big bagholders construct huge pump and dump schemes; some platforms or cryptocurrencies are scams to start with; and some influencers do not disclose that they are being paid to promote certain coins.
 That means that even if you’re a fast study, you’re probably not working with a full set of information.